ig3/srf-scheduler/README.md

 Otherwise, getNextCard returns the next new card if:
  * average study time in the past and next 24 hours is less than config.targetStudyTime; and
- * total new cards studied in the past 24 hours is less than config.maxNewCardsPerDay; and
+ * total new cards studied in the current calendar day is less than config.maxNewCardsPerDay; and
  * there are no overdue cards; and
  * sufficient due cards have been reviewed since the last new card or there